archietownsend/suckless/README.md

-# Archie's suckless software
+# Archie's patched suckless software
-All my patched verisons of suckless software.
 ![Screenshot](screenshot.png "Screenshot")
 # Info
 Using xresources a colourscheme will be applied to all programs.